stardustx8/LegalChat/README.md

 # LegalChat — Legal RAG Assistant

-This folder contains the production Static Web App (SWA) frontend for LegalChat, including the API function `Legal/api/ask` that serves the RAG pipeline.
+This repository contains the LegalChat system.
+The production Static Web App (SWA) frontend lives under `Legal/`, including the API function `Legal/api/ask` that serves the RAG pipeline.

 The system provides: